 Was your Realistic score a 32 or above?

 If YES (both Extra Time and Realistic scores > 32), then you have a really good shot at getting a 36.
-Compare your Extra Time and Realistic score - if they differed by more than 1 point, then you would benefit from learning how to answer questions more quickly.
+Compare your Extra Time and Realistic score—if they differed by more than one point, then you would benefit from learning how to answer questions more quickly.
 If not, then you likely can benefit from shoring up on your last content weaknesses and avoiding careless mistakes (more on this strategy later).